We are driving change through data.

 -

-The Finapp probe measures and provides a unique knowledge about water content in soil and snow using neutrons generated by cosmic rays.
+The Finapp probe measures and provides unique data on water content in soil and snow using CRNS technology.
+It is a compact, robust, and passive sensor designed to work in any environment.